namfal/cryptocurrency-watch/README.md

 For a live demo, you can visit [here](https://tender-bose-c576c3.netlify.app).

+I am using free API endpoints, but these are rate limited.

 ## To run this locally

 Before you run this locally, you need to obtain your own API key from [The Guardian OpenPlatform](https://open-platform.theguardian.com) and put it in the `.env` file: